Legrandin/pycryptodome/INSTALL.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Windows does not come with a C compiler like most Unix systems.
-The simplest way to compile the *Pycryptodome* extensions from
+The simplest way to compile the *PyCryptodome* extensions from
 source code is to install the minimum set of Visual Studio
 components freely made available by Microsoft.